 There are two measures that are used in the CCA assessment.
 The receive signal strength (RSSI) which measures the energy at the antenna and carrier sense early (CSE).
 Both indicators are normally used since interference can trigger the signal strength indication, but it might not trigger the carrier sense.
 The carrier sense, however, becomes active only when a spread signal with the proper PN code has been detected, so it may not be adequate in itself.
-The CCA compares these measures to thresholds at the end of each antenna dwell following RX\PE going active.
-The CCA, by design, indicates busy from the time RX\PE goes high until the CCA assessment is made.
-CCA should be sampled 16μs after raising RX\PE.
+The CCA compares these measures to thresholds at the end of the first antenna dwell following RX_PE going active.
+The state of CCA is not guaranteed from the time RX_PE goes high until the CCA assessment is made.
+At the end of a packet, after RXPE has been deasserted, the state of CCA is also not guaranteed.
+CCA should be sampled 16ms after raising RX_PE.

-The receive signal strength indication (RSSI) measurement is an analog input to the HFA3860 from the successive IF stage of the radio.
+The receive signal strength indication (RSSI) measurement is an analog input to the HFA3860B from the successive IF stage of the radio.
 The RSSI A/D converts it within the baseband processor and it compares it to a programmable threshold.
 This threshold is normally set to between -70 and -80dBm.
 A MAC controlled calibration procedure can be used to optimize this threshold.
-This measure is used in the clear channel assessment logic.

 The CSE (Carrier Sense Early) is a signal that goes active when SQ1 (after an antenna dwell) has been satisfied.
 It is called early, since it is indicated before the carrier sense used for acquisition.
 It is calculated on the basis of the integrated energy in the correlator output over a block of 15 symbols.
-Thus, the CCA is valid after 16μs has transpired from the time RX\PE was raised.
+Thus, the CCA is valid after 16ms has transpired from the time RX PE was raised.